 - A printed copy of this Report can be purchased for $9.00 (plus shipping & handling) from lulu.com.
 Visiting this site also allows you to see a preview.

-Design Considerations of a Space Elevator Apex Anchor and GEO Node –
+Design Considerations for a Software Space Elevator Simulator –